oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 2. Click the **Schedule Retrieval Jobs** icon for the target **`employees_search`**
     ![AVDF](./images/360-8.png "AVDF - Retrieval jobs")

  **Note**: When a target is registered, **Security Central** automatically runs retrieval jobs for security assessment, user assessment and sensitive data discovery.
-You can consider scheduling periodic runs of these jobs to factor in changes.
-In this livelab instance, we have automated daily retrieval jobs.
+You can consider scheduling the jobs to run periodically.
+In this livelab, we have automated daily retrieval.

 💡 **TIP:** You've now assessed security risk posture - configuration risks, potential user risks, and the sensitive data exposture risks.
 Now let's understand the sensitive data landscape.
 </details>